-Many people do not know that using eggshells in the garden can help in many ways.
+Many people don’t know that using eggshells in the garden can help in many ways.
 If you are wondering what to do with crushed eggshells (or whole eggshells for that matter), keep reading.
 We will look at how eggshells can help your compost, soil and even keep away a few common pests.

 Eggshells in Compost

 A common question is can you put eggshells in compost heaps?
 The answer to this is yes, you can.
 Adding eggshells to compost will help add calcium to the make up of your final compost.
 This important nutrient helps plants build cell walls.
 Without it, plants cannot grow as fast, and, in the case of some vegetables like tomatoes and squash, fruit will develop blossom end rot because there is simply not enough building material (calcium) coming into the plant.
 Using eggshells in the vegetable garden compost can help prevent this.

-While you do not need to crush eggshells before composting them, doing so will speed up how fast the eggshells break down in the compost.
-You also may want to consider washing your eggshells before composting them so that you do not attract animals as well as reducing the slight risk of disease in which raw eggs pose.
+While you don’t need to crush eggshells before composting them, doing so will speed up how fast the eggshells break down in the compost.
+You also may want to consider washing your eggshells before composting them so that you do not attract animals, as well as reducing the slight risk of disease which raw eggs pose.